 The surficial geology is presented in Section 2.5, Figure 2.5.2 (OGSEarth).
 The surficial geology within the study area consist primarily of fine grained sediments characterized by the silty clay to silty sand till (Halton Till) and glaciolacustrine silt and clay.
 This characterization is consistent with well records reviewed for this study.
+A small area of ice contact deposits is noted along the western boundary adjacent to Sixth Line.
 The thickness of overburden within the study area varies from 6 m to greater than 29 m.
-Three geological/hydrostratigraphic cross-sections were prepared (Drawings GW2, GW3, and GW4); the locations can be found on Drawing GW1.
+Three geological/hydrostratigraphic cross-sections were prepared (ref.
+Drawings GW2, GW3, and GW4); the locations can be found on Drawing GW1.
 The thicker overburden is associated with a bedrock valley in the central portion of the study area that extends south of Steeles Avenue (discussed below).
 All three cross-sections demonstrate the following significant overburden characteristics.

-- ▶ A significant thick sequence of fine grained material extending from the ground surface. - ▶ Discontinuous sand lenses within this fine grained sequence. - A more continuous basal sand and gravel unit at the bedrock interface with a thicker sequence within the bedrock valley.
+- ▶ A significant thick sequence of fine grained material extending from the ground surface. - Discontinuous sand lenses within this fine grained sequence. - A more continuous basal sand and gravel unit at the bedrock interface with a thicker sequence within the bedrock valley.